dmytro-demchyna/schema-keeper/README.md

 ## Installation

-> Installation via Composer or PHAR requires installed [psql](https://www.postgresql.org/docs/current/app-psql.html) on machines where SchemaKeeper will be used.
+> If you choose an installation via Composer or PHAR, please install [psql](https://www.postgresql.org/docs/current/app-psql.html) app on a machines where SchemaKeeper will be used.
+A Docker build includes pre-installed [psql](https://www.postgresql.org/docs/current/app-psql.html).

 ### Composer
 ```bash